MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 pipeline, while also [trying to be consisted with the metaphor][] of mining gold.
 I ended extracting [gold nuggets][], [gold containers][], [explorers][], [smiths][], and [distributors][].
-Not only that creates a stronger metaphor, but also helped the code to be more maintainable.
+Not only that creates a stronger metaphor, but helps the code to be more maintainable.
 And, of course, I wrote a total of 13 articles using this tool.

 #### Code Picture